skupperproject/skupper-website/input/docs/policy/index.md

 ---
-title: Securing a {service-network} using Skupper policies
+title: Securing a service network using Skupper policies
 ---
-# Securing a {service-network} using Skupper policies
+# Securing a service network using Skupper policies

 By default, Skupper includes many security features, including using mutual TLS for all service network communication between sites.
 You can add extra security features by installing the Skupper policy CRD.